thompsonmanda08/iams/docs/TEMPLATE_USAGE_GUIDE.md

 ### Query Hooks (Read Operations)

 - `useWorkpaperTemplates()` - Fetch all templates
-- `useWorkpaperTemplatesWithCategories(templateId)` - Fetch template with categories
+- `useWorkpaperTemplateCategories(templateId)` - Fetch template with categories
 - `useTemplateCategories(templateId)` - Fetch all categories for a template
 - `useTemplateCategory(categoryId)` - Fetch single category by ID